 Newcastle United next manager: Sam Allardyce says Magpies job 'too good to turn down'

-Speaking on TalkSPORT, the ex-England, Everton and Sunderland manager praised the job done by Rafa Benitez at St James’s Park, after the Spaniard’s exit was confirmed on Monday.
+Speaking on TalkSPORT, the ex-England, Everton and Sunderland manager praised the job done by Rafa Benitez at St James’s Park, after the Spaniard’s exit was confirmed by United yesterday.